 7. How do you integrate your Christian worldview with your academic discipline?

 8. Explain how you bring your faith into the classroom?

 9. How can you promote spiritual formation in the lives of your students?

-10. The ORU mission statement talks about a "whole person" education incorporating spirit, mind, and body.
+10. The ORU mission is “To build Holy-Spirit empowered leaders through Whole Person Education to impact the world with God’s healing.”
 How can you help promote a whole person education for your students?